 During the year, the full Board reviewed the integrity of the Company’s financial reporting and the processes to ensure the independence and competence of the external auditors.
 The Audit and Risk Management Committee held its first meeting on 16 September 2015 and has a formal charter, which is available on the Company’s website.

-The Audit and Risk Management Committee consists of Brian Moller (independent non-executive director) as Chairman, David Gower (independent non-executive director) and Alec Pismiris (independent non-executive director).
-All members of the Committee are financially literate and have an understanding of the industries in which the Group operates, full biographies can be found within the Company’s annual report and on the Company’s website.
-Meeting dates and attendance information for the Committee, is detailed below;
+Members of the Committee are financially literate and have an understanding of the industries in which the Group operates, full biographies can be found within the Company’s annual report and on the Company’s website.

 The Committee’s primary function as detailed within the Committee’s Charter is to assist the Board in discharging its responsibility to exercise due care diligence and skill in relation to the Company, in respect of the Audit: